identity verification process illustration — document and biometric checks

 Understanding these authorities’ global sanctions list is essential for any KYC compliance program aiming to reduce financial crime risk.

-Why Is Sanction Screening Important for Your Business?
+Why is Sanction Screening Important for Your Business?

 Sanction breaches or evasions can lead to significant regulatory penalties, damaging brand reputation and exposing organizations to criminal liability.
-According to recent data from OFAC enforcement actions, the largest penalties topped $8.9 billion
+According to recent data from OFAC enforcement actions, the largest penalties topped $8.9 billion.

-Implementing robust sanctions screening helps you:
+A thorough, well-maintained sanctions screening program helps you:

 • Uphold Regulatory Compliance: Avoid penalties from agencies such as OFAC, EU regulators, and FATF and associated remediation costs of up to 12X the fine amount.
+Beyond fines, violations can result in loss of banking licenses and criminal prosecution for responsible individuals.

 • Mitigate Operational Risks: Avert the impacts of cease & desist orders, which can shut down your organization for months, completely derailing ongoing programs and fracturing vendor relationships.